sefinek24/Cloudflare-WAF-Expressions/README.md

 ## 📝 How to Use?
 ### Automatic (Recommended)<div id="automatic-installation"></div>
 You can use the JavaScript code from this repository to automatically update the rules throughout the day.
-There's no need to add them manually because the script takes care of everything for you. (:
+There's no need to add them manually because the script takes care of everything for you (:

 #### Requirements
 1. [Node.js + npm](https://nodejs.org/en)